Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Model

-We initialize the encoder $E$ with pretrained GraphCodeBERT~\cite{guo_graphcodebert_2021}, a model based on RoBERTa~\cite{roberta} with 125M trainable parameters, pretrained for source code using a data flow graph along with the text representation.
-In our case the input is not always code, which makes it impossible to use the data flow graph, but we discovered that even without it GraphCodeBERT outperforms other models (see Section~\ref{sec:ablation}).
-We used the model output (hidden state from the last layer) of the first $\langle s\rangle$ token as a single vector representation of the input text (or code).
+We initialize the encoder $E$ with pretrained \emph{GraphCodeBERT} (GCB)~\cite{guo_graphcodebert_2021}, a model based on RoBERTa~\cite{roberta} with 125M trainable parameters, pretrained for source code using a data flow graph along with the text representation.
+In our case the input is not always code, so we cannot use the data flow graph, but we discovered that even without it GCB outperforms other models.
+We used the model output (last layer's hidden state) for the first $\langle s\rangle$ token as a vector representation of the input text (or code).